gayathriganesan/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Git repo created for the Data Scientist Toolbox coursera course Submitted for the Course Project
+Git repo created for the Data Scientist Toolbox coursera course.
+Submitted for the Course Project